Azure-Samples/azure-intelligent-edge-patterns/Research/Curbside_pickup/Readme.md

 Depending the operations schema, you may end up using an IoT Edge Device, that sits on a) a Server (we'll call it VM for short), or into an Azure Stack Edge device (ASE).
 There're subtle differences into each.

-> Be it a VM or ASE, make sure you're reflecting your newly pushed `image:` under "lpraimodule".
+> Be it a VM or ASE, make sure you're reflecting your newly pushed `image:` (under "lpraimodule" in the corresponding Deployment Manifest template).

 ### VM based IoT Edge Device
 If you're using a [GPU based VM as your IoT Edge Device](docs/runonvm.md), make sure to follow these step.